Qiskit/qiskit/CONTRIBUTING.md

 Once your PR has the necessary approvals it will be tagged with the `automerge` tag.
 This is a signal to the [mergify bot](https://mergify.io/) that the PR has been approved and is ready for merging.
-The mergify bot will then enqueue the PR onto it's merge queue.
+The mergify bot will then enqueue the PR onto its merge queue.
 At this point the process of updating a PR to the current HEAD of the `main` branch is fully automated and once CI passes mergify will merge the PR automatically.
 In an effort to conserve CI resources and maximize throughput